zvonimirplivelic/PAWGSearch/README.md

 # RAWGSearch

 RAWG Search is an Android application writen with Kotlin.
-User of this application can search through RAWG api which contains games on various platforms.
+User of this application can search through RAWG api which contains games on various gaming platforms.

 Tools used to build this application are:
 <ul>